Xiaotian-Lyu/INFO6350_002299477_XiaotianLyu/final_project/README.md

 ---
 ## ✅ Project Overview

-- This is the final project for a Mobile App Development course
+- This is the final project for INFO 6350
 - Currently **only supports iOS**
 - Backend integration includes **Firebase Authentication, Firestore, and Storage**
 - Core features implemented: anonymous login, post creation with photos, listing browsing, post detail view